Towards optimal spectral gaps in large genus: Introduction

 It is natural to conjecture that $\lambda_1$ is typically close to this optimal value of $\frac14$ in large genus, especially since the corresponding statement for regular graphs is true \cite{Friedman, Bor}.
-The difficulty of this conjecture is highlighted by the fact that it is not even known if $\Lambda=\frac14$; despite extensive study of Selberg's related eigenvalue $\frac14$ conjecture, it has not been proven that there is a sequence of surfaces with $g\to \infty$ and $\lambda_1\to \frac14$.
+Despite extensive study of Selberg's related eigenvalue $\frac14$ conjecture, it was only proven recently, by Hide and Magee \cite{MageeHide} after this paper was written, that $\Lambda=\frac14$.
+However, the behavior of $\lambda_1$ for Weil-Petersson typical random surfacs of large genus remains an open problem.

 In this paper, we study this conjecture by averaging the Selberg trace formula over $\cM_g$ and using ideas originating in Mirzakhani's thesis.
 We establish the following:

 \begin{thm} For all $\e>0$, the Weil-Petersson probability that a surface in $\cM_g$ has $\lambda_1<\frac3{16}-\e$ goes to zero as $g\to\infty$. \end{thm}